dsouzarc/dotfiles/Python/NoteTaker/README.md

 Each time you run the above line, a different set of notes is generated, so if you're not happy with the current notes, you can run it again to regenerate a new set of notes.

+The notes will be created and stored as both a .docx and a .markdown file for your convenience.

+In both file cases, the format for a note is:
+- **Page X: ** Some note or quotation.

-I strongly recommend reading through the result notes.markdown file for grammatical errors, strange formatting, and misplaced titles.
+I strongly recommend reading through the resulting files to fix grammatical errors, strange formatting, and misplaced titles.

-For exporting notes to a neatly generated PDF, I recommend Byword
+For exporting .markdown notes to a neatly generated PDF, I recommend Byword